 Chapter 11 bankruptcy is less common than Chapter 7 or Chapter 13 bankruptcy.
 However, with the impact of the COVID-19 pandemic on businesses in the U.S., the number of Chapter 11 bankruptcy increased year over year to 7,568 filings in 2020.

 Who is eligible for Chapter 11 bankruptcy?

 Most Chapter 11 bankruptcy cases are filed by businesses.
 However, both businesses and individuals are eligible to file.
-This includes corporations, LLCs, partnerships, sole-proprietors, and individuals (including married couples).
+This includes corporations, limited liability companies, partnerships, sole proprietors, and individuals (including married couples).